RarelyCharlie/rarelycharlie.github.io/glossary.md

 The ~~name~~ assigned to all ~~deactivated/deactivate~~ ~~accounts/account~~.

 # upload
 To copy something between computers or devices.
 For example, to copy an image from a personal device to a web site.
-7 Cups does not permit uploads, except for the image in a ~~profile~~.
+7 Cups does not permit uploads, except for the image in a ~~profile~~ (which is uploaded to Amazon Cloudfront, not to 7 Cups).
 To use an image in a ~~forum~~ or ~~feed~~ it must first be uploaded to some other website.

 # upvote
 A sign of approval for a ~~post~~ in a ~~forum~~ ~~thread~~.